 The competency enhancing trainings involved the operations staff - insurance underwriters and claims adjusters, and the finance staff.
-The training among the operations staff involved a good part of the PCIC insurance underwriter and claims adjuster workforce nationwide was on the use of geographic information system for post-planting inspection with pin-mapping as an added feature for verifiability of data.
+The training among the operations staff involving a good part of the PCIC insurance underwriter and claims adjuster workforce nationwide was on the use of geographic information system for post-planting inspection with pin-mapping as an added feature for verifiability of data.
 The finance staff reviewed their operations and identified strategies to address transaction record backlogs.

 Immediate results were felt.
 In the first year of this medium term plan, the PCIC made good on this commitment by providing insurance coverage to 3.909 million.
-Reflecting a year-on-year growth of 1.84% despite the unchanged government premium subsidy compared year-on-year, it represents 41.12% of the total insurable RSBSA count of 7.612 million, or 3.54 percentage points higher than the PDP target of 37.58%.
+Reflecting a year-on-year growth of 1.84%, it represents 41.12% of the total insurable RSBSA count of 7.612 million, or 3.54 percentage points higher than the PDP target of 37.58%.
 On the financial side, our net income grew a staggering 956% year-on-year to Php 772.97 Million.
 On the instance of the PCIC Management, and to help alleviate the government's financial situation, the Board approved that the entire income be declared as dividend to the National Government.

 The effort and dedication of the PCIC's workforce that underpin this remarkable output was matched by the superb satisfaction rating bestowed upon us by our clientele.
-Under a new satisfaction measurement scheme championed by the Anti-Red Tape Authority (ARTA) and concurred in the Governance Commission for GOCCs, the PCIC earned an average overall rating on the Likert Scale of 4.6 and percentage of satisfaction of 97.49% classified as "outstanding" in the ARTA qualitative rating scale.
+Under a new satisfaction measurement scheme championed by the ARTA and concurred in by the Governance Commission for GOCCs, the PCIC earned an average overall rating on the Likert Scale of 4.6 and percentage of satisfaction of 97.49% classified as "outstanding" in the ARTA qualitative rating scale.
 PCIC received same "outstanding" rating in eight other specific dimensions with average percentage rating across all eight dimensions at 97.12%.
 These dimensions are responsiveness, reliability, access and services, access and facilities, costs, integrity, assurance, and outcome.

-"Keeping up, moving along" was the spirit and energy that moved the entire PCIC workforce as it fulfilled the development tasks in the new heightened service path we have charted for the Filipino people.
+The entire PCIC workforce exemplified great energy as it fulfilled the development tasks in the new heigthened service path we have charted for the Filipino people.
 It is the same energy that hopefully will move us further ahead in the years to come.